 Navigating the complexities of the legal age of consent in Nova Scotia requires practical advice and expert insights.
 Here are some guidelines to help individuals, parents, and educators understand and uphold the law.

 Thirdly, be aware of the power dynamics in relationships.
 Even if someone is above the legal age of consent, they may still be vulnerable to exploitation if there is a significant power imbalance in the relationship.
 This can occur in relationships between teachers and students, coaches and athletes, or employers and employees.
-If you are in a position of power over someone, it is your responsibility to ensure that the relationship is consensual and that the other person is not being coerced or manipulated.
+If you are in a position of power over someone, it is your responsibility to make sure the relationship is consensual and that the other person is not being coerced or manipulated.

 FAQ